Can I foster as a single person?

 Can I still work while I foster?

 Possibly, this would depend on the flexibility and nature of your employment.
-One foster carer per family would need to be available to attend meetings and support groups as well as collect children from school and look after them during school holidays.
-Some foster carers find that they are able to work from home without too much juggling, although your fostering role should always take priority.
+One foster parent per family would need to be available to attend meetings and support groups as well as collect children from school and look after them during school holidays.
+Some foster parents find that they are able to work from home without too much juggling, although your fostering role should always take priority.

 Will I have a choice about which young person or child I care for?